Can I use the same license key to install Folder Guard on several computers?

 To solve this problem, you need to configure the search command of Windows not to index the protected folders.
 The procedure depends on the version of Windows that you have.
 Please refer to Windows Help for the specific instruction on how to exclude the protected folders from the search indexing.

-Can I protect folders on the removable drives, such as USB flash drives and others?
+Can I protect folders on removable drives, such as USB flash drives and others?

 If you need your removable drives to be protected on other computers as well, you need to use an encryption program, such as our software USBCrypt.
 Please visit the following web page for more information: